ThomasClemons/python-challenge-1/README.md

 While loop until (N)o is entered:

 1. Menu categories are displayed on screen
+<pre>Welcome to the variety food truck.
-<pre>From which menu would you like to order?
+From which menu would you like to order?
 1: Snacks
 2: Meals
 3: Drinks